 - Regular salaried faculty with base hours of at least 17.5 per week who meet the above criteria and are at least age 62 on the day of retirement are eligible to retire with medical, prescription and life insurance benefits.

 If you are eligible for the grandfathered Retiree Health and Welfare Program and you want more information about it, call the Benefits Office at 212-731-7726.

-*For purposes of determining Mount Sinai Retiree Health & Welfare Program eligibility, years of service are determined solely by the years of service within a participating entity of the Mount Sinai Medical Center.
+*For purposes of determining Mount Sinai Retiree Health & Welfare Program eligibility, years of service are determined solely by the years of service within a participating entity of the Mount Sinai Health System.
 Faculty must satisfy the minimum required hours of service per week, as described above, in each of the ten years prior to retirement.